edcedcedcedc/computer-science-curriculum-ossu/README.md

 #### About
 ###### Update 2/24/2023
 here I'll be posting my achivements and course completions to retrospective and self reflection
+###### Update 3/20/2023
+have had some hard time with rotating shapes, now work with congruence and thinkin in parallel why triangle angles add up to 180

 [Khan Academy](#khan-academy)[^1]